Annapurna Circuit Trek Nepal: Itinerary, Map, Cost and More

 Descent: 500 m

 We start our trekking with climbs to steep ridge which affords good views of the Manang valley and Tilicho peak.
 Descending past Manang’s airstrip at Humde we will arrive and then we come to a level area from where the north-east face of Annapurna III rises to the skies above us.
 From the wide plains of the Sabje Khola Valley, Annapurna IV also becomes visible.
 Just beyond this point we cross the considerably reduced flow of the Marsyangdi Khola via a wooden bridge to the tiny village of Mungji.
-Cultivated fields appear on both sides of the path and off to the right, below a craggy mountain, we will see the village of Braga with its splendid monastery, Large Chortens and mani walls abound and the tall peaks of the Himalaya spread out before us.
+Cultivated fields appear on both sides of the path and off to the right, below a craggy mountain, we will see the village of Braga with its splendid monastery.
+Large chortens and mani walls abound and the tall peaks of the Himalaya spread out before us.
 After a short steep climb we will reach Manang.

 Manang